intel/nemu/README.md

 *NEMU* is based off QEMU and leverage its rich feature set, but with a much narrower focus.
-It leverages the performant, robust and stable QEMU codebase without the need to supporting the myriad of features, platforms and harware that are not relevant for the cloud.
+It leverages the performant, robust and stable QEMU codebase without the need to supporting the myriad of features, platforms and hardware that are not relevant for the cloud.

 The goal of *NEMU* is to retain the absolute minimal subset of the QEMU codebase that is required for the feature set described below.
 The QEMU code base will also be simplified to reduce the number